-Which prompted me to spend some time thinking about the things we do in good faith or ignorance that result in harming the people we interact with.
+Which prompted me to spend some time thinking about the things we white people do in good faith or ignorance that result in harming the Black, Indigenous, and People of Color we interact with.
 We do what we know how to do, and we do it for motives that seem right and good to us—but the reality is that our actions and our intentions don’t matter when the result is the harm inflicted upon another person.

 That pastor may have thought he was defending a theological linchpin for his faith, but what he was doing was degrading a human being standing in front of him in exchange for “holding fast the faith” in a way that made sense to him as a white pastor.

 And I . . . well, I have certainly made these types of offensive “good faith arguments” or made “good faith decisions” that ended up harming people, deeply, and yet I have treated my own innocence as more important than the people that I have wounded.